evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

 As the name ``bdd`` might suggest, the framework roughly follows the [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) philosophy.

+With this style of testing, you can create test suites for each component or subsystem under test.
+Then, you can add one more scenarios that represent actual use cases (from an end-user perspective) to the test suite and run them all.

 ## Global Testing Primitives

 The following testing primitives are exported to the global environment: